 - Aside from that, this condition is also observed in “mirror image” twins that happen because of the late splitting of the fertilized embryo during pregnancy.

-- Examples of this condition include the wrong positions of the left atrium of the heart and left lung (they are located on the right side instead) and the wrong position of the liver (it is positioned at the left side of the abdominal cavity).
+- Examples of this condition include the wrong positions of the left atrium of the heart and left lung (they are located on the right side instead) and the wrong position of the liver (it is positioned on the left side of the abdominal cavity).

 Now that you have known the organs on the left side of the body, can you guess which are located on the right?